Liri-Be/BetterHealth/README.md

 # BetterHealth

-An app that track you calories in each day - using socket connection and Kivy GUI - written in python.
+An app that track you calories, sleeping hours and drinking water in each day.
+Using socket connection and Kivy GUI.
+Written in python.

 ## Server part (server.py)
 The server handles all the actions on the app -